 Agribusiness and Agricultural Economics

-Agricultural economics is the study of the efficient allocation of scarce resources among their competing uses.
 Agricultural economics is an applied social science showing how firms allocate scarce resources to produce food, fiber and other products, and distribute them over time, place and form.

 Contact the Department